'They ask if it’s my business’: Meet the Caucasian who works in a heartland provision shop

 “Several people come in and go: ‘Ang moh in a shop?
 In Singapore?
 It’s not possible!’” he told Channel NewsAsia after completing a shift.
 “Then they ask if it’s my business.
 They think all ang mohs are bosses, not workers.”

-Peter has been around for so long that he’s become a familiar face in the neighbourhood.
+Peter has been around for so long that he has become a familiar face in the neighbourhood.
 Even the fruit seller waves and shouts “ang moh” each time he walks by.

 Some customers do not register Peter's race, and automatically speak to him in Mandarin.
 He has picked up the language over time, although he is still far from fluent.